Skip to Main Content

 • Popularity vs. meaningful to your research

 "An annotated bibliography is a list of citations to books, articles, and documents.
 Each citation is followed by a brief (approximately 150-word) descriptive and evaluative paragraph, the annotation.
-The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited."
+The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited" and how the piece of literature is situated within the topic you are researching."

 "Abstracts are the purely descriptive summaries often found at the beginning of scholarly journal articles or in periodical indexes.
 Annotations are descriptive and critical; they expose the author's point of view, clarity and appropriateness of expression, and authority."